FajarSubeki/thegames/README.md

 # Thegames

-Is a Flutter apps using [RAWG API] https://rawg.io to display all games of playstation.
+Is a Flutter app using [RAWG API] https://rawg.io to display all games of PlayStation.
+You can try this app using this link: https://drive.google.com/file/d/1Fg9i0mTpX4x4JdS-nybYj_yVQIr-NiWE/view?usp=sharing

+### Feature of project
+- List Game with Name, Release Date, Background Image, Metacritic Score
+- Detail Game with Image Banner, Genres, Description, Screenshoots, Platform, Developers, Publishers
+- Share Feature for share data games
+- Carousel slider of screenshoot
+- Pagination

 ### How To Run This Project